Neringa Dangvydė: Controversy over Amber Heart

-The debut book Amber Heart stirred public controversy and scandal: the book was accused of promoting "propaganda of homosexuality".
+The debut book Amber Heart (in Lithuanian: Gintarinė širdis) stirred public controversy and scandal: the book was accused of promoting "propaganda of homosexuality".
 The book was an attempt to rewrite classic children's literature, drawing inspiration from the Brothers Grimm or Hans Christian Andersen, to reflect modern social issues and include characters from marginalized social groups: different racial groups, people with disabilities, divorced families.
 Two out of six fairy tales were about same-sex relationships.
 The stories addressed issues such as exclusion, ghosting, and harassment.
 The book was republished in Lithuanian with new illustrations by Dangvydė in late 2014 by several human rights organizations in Lithuania.
 The book was translated to English and published in 2020 by the Lithuanian Center for Human Rights.

 Several associations representing families complained about the depiction of homosexual relations in Amber Heart.
 The Lithuanian Office of the Inspectorate of Journalistic Ethics ruled that the two stories with LGBT elements violated the Law on the Protection of Minors against the Detrimental Effects of Public Information.
 This law prohibits "expressing contempt for family values" or "promoting a view of marriage and family creation different from that enshrined in the Constitution or the Civil Code".
 The book published, the Press of the Lithuanian University of Educational Sciences, initially suspended the distribution of the book but later allowed it to be sold with a warning that it is not intended for children under 14 years of age.
-Lithuanian courts sided with the government, and Dangvydė summited a petition to the European Court of Human Rights arguing that Lithuania violated the European Convention on Human Rights which protects freedom of expression and prohibits discrimination.
-The case was relinquished to the Grand Chamber of the European Court of Human Rights which heard the arguments on 23 March 2022.
+Lithuanian courts sided with the government, and Dangvydė submitted a petition to the European Court of Human Rights arguing that Lithuania violated the European Convention on Human Rights which protects freedom of expression and prohibits discrimination.
+The case was relinquished to the Grand Chamber of the European Court of Human Rights which ruled in her favor on 23 january 2023.